ga4gh/product-process/product-process.md

     5. Votes must be cast by (or on behalf of) >50% of Steering Committee members for the outcome to be valid and development work to proceed.
         1. If this is not achieved, Secretariat should work with Steering Committee members to understand the reasons members were unwilling to vote.
 Secretariat should then present a possible plan of action, two weeks ahead of the next Steering Committee call, which will be put to a vote of Steering Committee members on that call, where Steering Committee members can vote for the plan or for the work to be discontinued.
     6. If approved, a list should be made of all Steering Committee members (or their delegates) who wish to be kept informed of development work.
-13. Steering committee subset/delegates decide if the Problem Statement should be taken through to development using the ballot process described above
+13. Steering committee subset/delegates decide if the Problem Statement should be taken through to development using the ballot process described under [point 12](#subsetstudyballotprocess)
     1. Decision makers: Steering Committee members or their nominees
     2. Criteria:  are [the same as for the PRC](#prcstudycriteria) under point 10
 14. Product development process: